cylc/cylc-admin/docs/meetings/vc-april-2020.md

 - OS good idea to simplify the test battery by providing a utility to fake the DB task pool table to any state, and take the scheduler there directly via restart.
-- Some discusionn on a "universal delimiter" for suite/task IDs.
-DS's new ID form is good (heirarchy) but can't be used on the command line (the delimiter is the shell pipe character).
+- Some discussion on a "universal delimiter" for suite/task IDs.
+DS's new ID form is good (hierarchy) but can't be used on the command line (the delimiter is the shell pipe character).
 More thought needed.
 - Agreed to get rid of the "task owner" concept in Cylc, used to run jobs on other user accounts